mihaela-stoian/mihaela-stoian.github.io/_pages/about.md

 My current research interests are neuro-symbolic AI and knowledge-aided machine learning.

 Previously, I completed my undergraduate and master studies at The University of Edinburgh.
-My masters' dissertation was on speech-to-text machine translation, under the supervision of Professor Sharon Goldwater.
+My master's dissertation was on speech-to-text machine translation, under the supervision of Professor Sharon Goldwater.